-The dark web is made up of sites that are not indexed by search engines and are only accessible through specialty networks such as The Onion Router (ToR).
+Web sites that are not indexed by search engines and are only accessible through special networks such as The Onion Router (ToR).
 Often, the dark web is used by website operators who want to remain anonymous.
-The ‘Dark Web’ is a subset of the ‘Deep Web’.
+The ‘dark web’ is a subset of the ‘deep web’.

 The basic element that can be processed or produced by a computer to convey information.

 Information that resides on media or a system.

 The unauthorised movement or disclosure of sensitive private or business information.

 A large amount of data transferred from one system or location to another.

 Algorithms that are used to encrypt and decrypt data.
 This algorithm type is used for encrypting data to encrypt and decrypt various parts of the message, including the body content and the signature.

 Information that is being communicated across a communication medium.